-You should be cautious about choosing a subject like Maths just because you have been told it is useful.
-If you are not in one of the higher sets and do not have a natural aptitude for Maths it will be difficult to get a high grade.
+You should be cautious about choosing a subject like Mathematics just because you have been told it is useful.
+If you are not in one of the higher sets and do not have a natural aptitude for Mathematics it will be difficult to get a high grade.
 Low grades at A level are not useful in making applications for good university courses.

-It is very important to realise that in order to get onto a course at a Russell Group university you will on average be looking at achieving A, A and B grades and for many courses it will not matter which subjects you are doing for two of your three A levels.
+It is very important to realise that in order to get onto a course at a Russell Group university you will be looking at achieving A, A and B grades.

+For many courses it will not matter which subjects you are doing for two of your three A levels.
 Therefore it is important to pick subjects that will enable you to enjoy your studies and achieve these kind of grades.
 An example to illustrate this is the Law degree course at Bristol which requires AAA or AAB but does not list any A levels as necessary.
-On the website it simply says: "Law suits a very wide range of students from both humanities and science backgrounds.
-Above all, Law suits those who are able to assimilate information rapidly, are able to think logically and contextually, and want to understand why society is ordered as it is."
 It also says that the LNAT test must be taken.
 It would probably seem logical that one essay subject at A level would be useful, but the university is at pains to say that grades are what they are interested in not specific subjects.

-If you are considering a new subject e.g. Economics, Psychology or Politics it is important to go to one of their talks to get a clear idea of what this subject will involve and study the specifications and A level text books.
+If you are considering a new subject e.g. Economics, Psychology or Politics it is important to go to one of their talks in our options events this year to get a clear idea of what this subject will involve and study the specifications and A level text books.